Harshacric945/Microservice/README.md

   -f vault-manual-values.yaml \
   -n vault

+#Run the helm install cmd where the vault-manaul-values.yaml file is present

 # Wait for pods (they'll be 0/1 - this is normal)
 kubectl get pods -n vault -w
 ```